How to update your catalog data

 • Replace <MyOrganizationId> with the ID of the target Coveo organization (see Retrieve the organization ID).

-• Replace <MySourceId> with the ID of the source that contains the catalog data you want to update.
+• Replace <MySourceId> with the ID of the source which contains the catalog data that you want to update.

 In the query string: